image-js/image-js-docs/docs/API reference/Filters/Invert.md

 Where "_Max Intensity_" is the maximum possible intensity value for the color channel.

 :::warning
-ImageJS uses components to calculate each pixel value and leaves alpha channel unchanged.For more information between channels and components visit [this link](../../Tutorials%20and%20concepts/Concepts/Channel%20vs%20component.md).
+ImageJS uses components to calculate each pixel value and leaves alpha channel unchanged.
+For more information about channels and components visit [this link](../../Tutorials%20and%20concepts/Concepts/Channel%20vs%20component.md).
 :::

 </details>